Are you looking for a straightforward way to promote your YouTube channel?

 Cross-promote your older videos on YouTube

-If you’ve been uploading content to YouTube for a few years, chances are you’ll have a few videos that overlap and cover similar topics.
+If you’ve been uploading to YouTube for a few years, you’ll have a few videos that cover similar topics.

 To squeeze more out of your older content, make sure you cross-promote your videos when it makes sense.
-For example, you can add a link in the description of a new video that encourages viewers to check out any existing or older videos as a call-to-action.
-You might even think of referencing it in the actual video itself and adding a link into the description.
+For example, you can add a link in the new video’s description that encourages viewers to check out any existing or older videos as a call-to-action.
+You might even think of referencing it in the actual video itself and adding a link to the description.